stevehjohn/TrainTracks/README.md

 ## Notes

-3 probably fails due to following the path but not visiting all placed pieces.
+Three probably fails due to following the path but not visiting all placed pieces.